Charleston County poll workers gearing up for elections

-CHARLESTON CO., S.C.
-(WCBD)- Election season is upon us, which means the people who work the polls are gearing up to help lots of voters cast their ballots.
+CHARLESTON COUNTY, S.C.
+(WCBD) – Election season is upon us, which means the people who work the polls are gearing up to help voters cast their ballots.

 Charleston County is hosting training for poll workers through the end of the month.